gerekper/ganjaking/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.7.1 (2023-01-10) =

+* Fix import of terms with shared slugs broken by WP 6.0.
+* Fix block filter by product attributes broken by WC 6.4.
+* Fix fatal error when duplicating variable products and some variations have been deleted with Polylang deactivated.

 = 1.7 (2022-08-23) =